Magnetic monopole: Dirac's quantization

 However, the vector potential cannot be defined globally precisely because the divergence of the magnetic field is proportional to the Dirac delta function at the origin.
-We must define one set of functions for the vector potential on the "northern hemisphere" (the half-space z > 0 above the particle), and another set of functions for the "southern hemisphere".
-These two vector potentials are matched at the "equator" (the plane z = 0 through the particle), and they differ by a gauge transformation.
+We must define one set of functions for the vector potential on the "northern hemisphere" (the half-space $z > 0$ above the particle), and another set of functions for the "southern hemisphere".
+These two vector potentials are matched at the "equator" (the plane $z = 0$ through the particle), and they differ by a gauge transformation.
 The wave function of an electrically charged particle (a "probe charge") that orbits the "equator" generally changes by a phase, much like in the Aharonov–Bohm effect.
-This phase is proportional to the electric charge q_{e} of the probe, as well as to the magnetic charge q_{m} of the source.
+This phase is proportional to the electric charge $q_\text{e}$ of the probe, as well as to the magnetic charge $q_\text{m}$ of the source.
 Dirac was originally considering an electron whose wave function is described by the Dirac equation.

-Because the electron returns to the same point after the full trip around the equator, the phase φ of its wave function e^{iφ} must be unchanged, which implies that the phase φ added to the wave function must be a multiple of 2π.
+Because the electron returns to the same point after a full trip around the equator, the phase $\phi$ of its wave function $\mathrm{e}^{i \phi}$ must be unchanged, which implies that the phase added to the wave function must be a multiple of 2π.
 This is known as the Dirac quantization condition.
 In various units, this condition can be expressed as: